Best Ski and Best Snowboarding Goggles for 2017-2018

-The medium-sized Giro Compass is designed to fit with all Giro helmets, such as any of the Giro Helmets found in our Top 10 Snowboarding Helmets for 2017-2018.
-These goggles come equipped with a Spherical Lens from ZEISS – a global leader in photography and optical technology that mimics the form a human eye to provide superior optics.
+The medium-sized Giro Onset is designed to fit with all Giro helmets, such as any of the Giro Helmets found in our Top 10 Snowboarding Helmets for 2017-2018.
+These goggles come equipped with Expansion View Technology (EXV) and a toric VIVID Lens from ZEISS – a global leader in photography and optical technology that mimics the form a human eye to provide superior optics and increased peripheral vision.
 The unique frame design also allows for unparalleled peripheral vision with a strengthened combination of 3 distinct foam layers that provides an excellent amount of comfort and support around the eyes.
-If you already have a Giro Ledge Snow Helmet, the Giro Compass will act as a perfect companion piece of equipment.
+If you already have a Giro Ledge Snow Helmet, the Giro Onset will act as a perfect companion piece of equipment.

 Oakley makes a damn fine pair of sunglasses.
 So of course they can make a damn fine pair of Snowboarding Goggles.
 The Oakley Flight Deck Prizm is inspired by the helmet visors of fighter pilots.
 This gives these pair of goggles a massive range of peripheral vision with optimal clarity.

 But the real story here is the Prizm lens.
 First, they eliminate the visually useless colors from the spectrum that your eyes are sensitive to, or “bad light”.
 Second, they optimize “good light”, the colors your eyes see to help see detail.
 And third, Prizm lenses maximizes contrast in the snow to enhance visibility through a variety of conditions.
 This in turn reduces the need to switch lenses as often as you would with other goggles.